magnate3/raspberry-pi-os-qemu/docs/lesson04a/rpi-os.md

 This struct has the following members:

-* `cpu_context` This is an embedded structure that contains values of all registers that might be different between the tasks, that are being switched.
+* `cpu_context` This is a struct that contains values of all registers that might be different between the tasks.
-  * Why don't we save all registers, but only registers `x19 - x30` and `sp`? (`fp` is `x29` and `pc` is `x30`).
+  * Why don't we save all registers, but only `x19 - x30` and `sp`? (`fp` is `x29` and `pc` is `x30`).
 Because task switch happens only when a task calls [cpu_switch_to](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/sched.S#L4) function.
-  * So, from the point of view of the task that is being switched, it just calls `cpu_switch_to` function and it returns after some (potentially long) time.
-The "switched from" task doesn't notice that another task happens to runs during this period.
+  * From the point of view of the task that is being scheduled out (i.e. the "switched-from" task), it just calls `cpu_switch_to` function and it returns after some (potentially long) time.
+The "switched from" task is unaware of that another task (i.e. the "switched-to" task) happens to runs during this period.
-  * Accordingly to ARM calling conventions registers `x0 - x18` can be overwritten by the callee, so the caller must not assume that the values of those registers will survive after a function call.
-That's why it doesn't make sense to save `x0 - x18` registers.
+  * Accordingly to ARM calling conventions registers `x0 - x18` can be overwritten by the callee (i.e. `cpu_switch_to()` in our case).
+Hence, the kernel doesn't have to save the contents of `x0 - x18` for the caller (the "switched-from" task).
-* `state` This is the state of the currently running task (note: NOT CPU state which is an orthogonal concept).
-For tasks that are just doing CPU work but not IO, the state will always be [TASK_RUNNING](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/include/sched.h#L15).
+* `state` This is the state of the currently running task (NOT PSTATE -- an orthogonal concept).
+For a task just doing CPU work but not IO, the task state will always be [TASK_RUNNING](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/include/sched.h#L15).
 For now, this is the only state supported by our kernel.
   * Later we add a few additional states.
-For example, a task that is waiting for an interrupt should be moved to a different state, because it doesn't make sense to awake the task while the required interrupt hasn't yet happened.
+For example, a task waiting for an interrupt should be in a different state, because it doesn't make sense to schedule the task when it is not ready to run yet.
-* `counter` This field is used to determine how long the current task has been running. `counter` decreases by 1 each timer tick and when it reaches 0 another task is scheduled.
+* `counter` is used to determine how long the current task has been running. `counter` decreases by 1 each timer tick.
+When it reaches 0, the kernel will attempt to schedule another task.
 This supports our simple scheduling algorithm.
-* `priority`  When a new task is scheduled its `priority` is copied to `counter`.
-By setting tasks priority, we can regulate the amount of processor time that the task gets relative to other tasks.
+* `priority`  When the kernel schedules a new task, the kernel copies the task's  `priority` value `counter`.
+In this way, the kernel can regulate the amount of processor time the task gets relative to other tasks.
-* `preempt_count` If this field has a non-zero value it is an indicator that right now the current task is executing some critical function that must not be interrupted (for example, it runs the scheduling function.).
-If timer tick occurs at such time it is ignored and rescheduling is not triggered.
+* `preempt_count` A flag.
+A non-zero value means that the current task is executing in a critical code region that cannot be interrupted, e.g. by switching to another task.
+Any timer tick should be ignored and not triggering rescheduling.

 After the kernel startup, there is only one task running: the one that runs kernel_main().
 It is called "init task".
 Before the scheduler is enabled, we must fill `task_struct` of the init task.
 This is done in `INIT_TASK`.

 All `task_struct`s are stored in `task` (sched.c) array.
-This array has only 64 slots - that is the maximum number of simultaneous tasks that we can have in the kernel.
+This array has only 64 slots - that is the maximum number of simultaneous tasks the kernel can have.
 It won't suit a production OS, but it is ok for our goals.

 An important global variable is `current` (sched.c) that always points to `task_struct` of currently executing task.
 Both `current` and `task` array are initially set to hold a pointer to the init task.
-There is also a global variable called [nr_tasks](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/sched.c#L8) - it contains the number of currently running tasks in the system.
+There is also a global variable `nr_task` - it contains the number of currently running tasks in the system.

-Those are all structures and global variables needed to implement the scheduler.
-In the description of the `task_struct` I already briefly mentioned some aspects of how scheduling works, because it is impossible to understand the meaning of a particular `task_struct` field without understanding how this field is used.

-Now examine the scheduling algorithm in much more details and we will start with the `kernel_main` function.

-## Functions
+## Task switch

 ### Preparing task_structs (kernel.c)

-How to prove that the scheduler actually works?

 ```
 void kernel_main(void)